CKrawczyk/DISCnet_workshop/docs/source/github_with_collaborators.md

 - As the code writer you are responsible for addressing merge conflicts
 - By using `rebase` rather than `merge` the git history is kept linear
 - Once given the OK by the reviewer the code writer makes the final decision on when to merge
-- Any merged branch can be safely deleted, there is no need to clutter up the remote with old branches (also you are less likely to have multiple developers pick the branch name for their work if there are fewer branches on the remote repo).
+- Any merged branch can be safely deleted, there is no need to clutter up the remote with old branches (also you are less likely to have multiple developers pick the same branch name for their work if there are fewer branches on the remote repo).

 ## Writing better commit messages